slatedb/slatedb/rfcs/0003-timestamps-and-ttl.md

 - Marked `periodic_compaction_interval` as "best effort" to allow for implementations to optimize performance characteristics such as adding a jitter or max number of SSTs to compact in one go
 - Many misc. improvements to readability and clarifications

+### October 6, 2024

+- Minor changes and feedback.
+Most notable is renaming "meta features" to "row attributes"